richmartin/detox/README.md

 interface and that the tool should be responsible for creating beautiful, easy to use implementations of that interface.

 AutoValue, however, is much more mature than Detox and has been used in a much wider range of projects.
-If you don't object to their approach or if you want something less bleeding-edge, AutoValue should be at the top of your list.
+If you don't object to their approach or if you want something less bleeding-edge than Detox, AutoValue should be at the top of your list.

 ## Lombok
 [Lombok](https://projectlombok.org) is much more long-standing than either AutoValue or Detox.
 It's also much more